Tracardi/tracardi/README.md

 ```

 ## User interface authentication
-Default user and password are configured in docker compose file:
+Default user and password are configured in a docker compose file:

 * UNOMI_USERNAME (default: karaf) and
 * UNOMI_PASSWORD(default: karaf)